teeratornk/ag2_agent_stock_report/README.md

 ## 🎯 Tips for Best Results

 1. **Be Specific:** The more detailed your task, the better the output
-2. **Let It Run:** Don't terminate early - agents improve with iterations
+2. **Use Iterations Wisely:**
-3. **Provide Feedback:** When prompted, guide the agents toward what you want
+   - Iteration 1: Let agents explore the task
-4. **Save Artifacts:** Keep artifacts to build upon previous work
+   - Iteration 2: Refine based on what you see
-5. **Check Charts:** Review the `coding/figures/` folder for generated charts
+   - Iteration 3: Polish and finalize
-6. **Understanding Agent Feedback**:
+3. **Provide Clear Feedback:** When prompted between iterations, be specific about improvements
-   - If Planner requests changes, it's improving quality
+4. **Let Agents Work:** Press Enter during execution to let them continue
-   - Multiple iterations are normal and beneficial
+5. **Save Artifacts:** Keep artifacts to build upon previous work
-   - Each agent specializes in their domain
+6. **Check Progress:** Review charts in `coding/figures/` and drafts in `draft/`

-7. **Debugging Issues**:
+7. **Understanding Feedback Loop:**
-   - Check `coding/` folder for generated Python files
+   - Each iteration builds on the previous
-   - Review `draft/` folder for report iterations
+   - Your feedback shapes the improvements
-   - Look for error messages from Executor
+   - Agents remember context between iterations

 ## 📈 Understanding the Output